nephthali/SpringTutorial/coreContainer/README.md

 The most powerful expression language used for manipulation and querying an object graph at runtime is said to be in the Expression Language.
 It acts as an extension of the unified expression language in the JSP 2.1 specification.
 This language helps in setting and getting property values, method invocation, and access of context in arrays, property assignment, logical and arithmetic operators and retrieval of objects.

 Spring framework can be described as a light weight container, as it does not involve installation, configuration, start and stop activities associated with a container.
 It is just a simple collection of few Java ARchive (JAR) files that need to be added to the classpath.
 The Spring Container takes the classes in the application, creates objects, and manages the life cycle of those objects.

+## Implementation of Inversion of Control in Spring Framework

+The Inversion of Control (IoC) is also said to be Dependency Injection (DI) which is a process for objects letting them define their dependencies through construct arguments, a factory method or properties.
+All of them are set on the object instance returned from a factory method.
+These dependencies are now injected by the container when it creates the bean.

+The process is reversed and itself controlling the instantiation by using the direct construction of classes.
+The packages org.springframework.context and org.springframework.beans are the main components for IoC container.
+An advanced configuration mechanism which manages every type of object is known as the BeanFactory interface.
+ The sub-interface of BeanFactory is called ApplicationContext.
+It is more feasible in adding integration with Spring’s AOP features event publication, message resource handling and application-layer specific contexts, for example, the web applications with use of WebApplicationContext.
+ The BeanFactory has the configuration framework and the ApplicationContext provides more enterprise-specific functionality.
+The BeanFactory is a subset of the ApplicationContext.